WeiYen1103/resume-project-portfolio/README.md

 # About Me

-I am a Computer Science graduate student interested in **embedded systems, firmware development, and system automation**.
+I am a Computer Science graduate student interested in **software/firmware development, and system automation**.
 I enjoy building tools that improve engineering workflows and integrating software with hardware systems.